adel-mamin/amast/libs/event/README.rst

    - Events can be pushed to the front or back of queues, supporting different prioritization strategies.
-   - Deferred events can be recalled for future processing, ensuring flexibility in handling complex workflows.
+   - Deferred events can be recalled for further processing.

 4. **Concurrency Management**: